 BSF Constable Eligibility Criteria

 The BSF Constable falls under the non-gazetted officer category.
-Hundreds of vacancies are released every year for the bsf recruitment of constable and it is the most opted post by all the aspirants.
+Hundreds of vacancies are released every year for the BSF recruitment of constables and it is the most opted post by all the aspirants.

-Eligibility criteria consists of age, educational qualification and physical test etc.,it is important to fulfil all the criteria of the post by the aspirants to get selected.
+Eligibility criteria consist of age, educational qualification, and physical test, etc., it is important to fulfill all the criteria of the post by the aspirants to get selected.

 Age Limit For BSF Constable

-For the bsf age limit, the applicant must be from 18 to 23 years old as on August 1st every year.
+For the BSF age limit, the applicant must be from 18 to 23 years old as of August 1st every year.
 The relaxation to all the reserved categories such as SC/ST/OBC and ex-servicemen etc. will be provided according to the orders from the government.

 Educational Qualifications For A Constable

-The applicant should be at least 10th pass or above from a recognised board or university.
-There is no minimum percentage criteria needed for it.
+The applicant should be at least a 10th pass or above from a recognized board or university.
+There are no minimum percentage criteria needed for it.

 - Weight: Weight for both males and females should be in accordance with their height and age according to the medical standards.

-- Height: For males the height is supposed to be around 170 cm and for the females it should be at least 157 cm.
+- Height: For males, the height is supposed to be around 170 cm and for females, it should be at least 157 cm.

-- Medical Fitness Standards: Without the glasses, the minimum far vision should be around 6/6 and 6/9 for both the eyes.
-The candidates shouldn’t have squint eyes and should have a high colour vision.
-There is one more thing which is common for all the BSF hierarchy, which is that the candidates should not have flat foot, knock knee and should be in good mental health and should be free from any kind of defect and should be totally physically fit.
+- Medical Fitness Standards: Without the glasses, the minimum far vision should be around 6/6 and 6/9 for both eyes.
+The candidates shouldn’t have squint eyes and should have a high color vision.
+There is one more thing that is common for all the BSF hierarchy, which is that the candidates should not have a flat foot, knock knee, and should be in good mental health and should be free from any kind of defect, and should be totally physically fit.